 Program Fees and Tuition

-The fee for students enrolling in 2016-2017 is $1,058 per credit unit.
+The Cost of Attendance for students enrolling in 2021-22 are found here.
 Fees are subject to change.
-Review the estimated 2016-17 budget.
 The Rady Master Science in Business Analytics program is a 12 month program with a total of 50 credit units.
 The fees are billed quarterly.
 Fees do not include student health insurance and other campus fees, books and course materials, or living expenses.

 To be considered for financial assistance or non-subsidized loans, students should complete the Free Application for Federal Student Aid (FAFSA).
 To receive priority funding, file your FAFSA as early as Jan.
 1, but no later than March 2.
 Complete and submit your FAFSA at www.fafsa.ed.gov.
 UC San Diego’s school code is 001317.
 Once your FAFSA data has been processed and transferred to the UC San Diego's Financial Aid Office by the FAFSA central processor, you will be notified of your eligibility by the Financial Aid Office.